Iftahp/yeastTLM/README.md

 - tables
 - figures

-All, but the data folder could be empty and will contain the outputs of the code excution.
+All, but the data folder could be empty and will eventually contain the outputs of the code excution.

-The data folder contains **all** of the data files needed.
+The data folder contains **ALL** of the data files needed.
 > **Note:** The data folder contians large sized files (above 100 MB).

 The final project directory should look like this: